Approximate Message Passing with Rigorous Guarantees for Pooled Data and Quantitative Group Testing: AMP for Quantitative Group Testing

 \paragraph{QGT} For the noiseless setting, Figure \ref{fig:QGT_FPR_v_FNR} shows that the FPR vs.~FNR tradeoff curve improves (i.e., becomes lower) as $\delta$ increases (i.e., more tests are used).
 For all three curves, the theoretical results from Corollary \ref{cor:FPR_FNR} closely match the empirical result from the algorithm, giving an empirical verification of Theorem \ref{thm:GAMP_vec} and Corollary \ref{cor:FPR_FNR}.

-Our benchmark for the AMP algorithm will be linear programming (LP) estimator for the QGT problem.
+Our benchmark for the AMP algorithm is a linear programming (LP) estimator for the QGT problem.
 The optimization problem for LP is written as

 Similar reconstruction algorithms have been widely used in compressed sensing \cite{Fou13} and also studied for Boolean group testing \cite{Ald19}.
-Similar to the AMP algorithm, we can produce a FPR vs.~FNR trade-off curve by using a thresholding function, with a varying threshold, to get the estimate of the signal.
-Specifically, after running the linear program to obtain $\beta^{(\text{lp})}$, we can set $\hbeta_j=\mathds{1}\big\{\beta_j^{\text{(lp})}>\zeta\big\}$.
+Similar to the AMP algorithm, we can produce a FPR vs.~FNR trade-off curve for the LP estimator.
+After running the linear program to obtain $\beta^{(\text{lp})}$, we set $\hbeta_j=\mathds{1}\big\{\beta_j^{\text{(lp})}>\zeta\big\}$ and vary the threshold $\zeta$ to obtain different points on the FPR vs.~FNR curve.
+Figures \ref{fig:QGT_AMP_v_others_corr_v_delta} and \ref{fig:QGT_AMP_v_others_FPR_FNR} show the squared overlap and the FPR vs.~FNR tradeoff, respectively, for the signal prior $\bar{\beta} \sim \text{Bernoulli}(\pi)$.
+The AMP algorithm consistently outperforms LP for for both $\pi=0.1$ and $\pi=0.3$, and also allows for a wider range of FPR vs. FNR tradeoffs by varying the threshold.

 Several other QGT algorithms have been proposed (some examples are \cite{Kar19a,Kar19b,Fei20,Hah22}) that were used for the sublinear category regime with no noise.
 We omit comparisons with them because they do not appear to offer a simple mechanism for controlling the trade-off between FPR and FNR.
-Figure \ref{fig:QGT_AMP_v_others_corr_v_delta} shows that LP outperforms the AMP algorithm for larger values of $\delta$, after $\delta=0.25$ for $\pi=0.1$, and after around the $\delta=0.55$ for $\pi=0.3$.
-Figure \ref{fig:QGT_AMP_v_others_FPR_FNR} shows the FPR vs.~FNR tradeoff of the AMP algorithm and LP for $\pi=0.1$ and $\pi=0.3$, with sampling ratio $\delta=0.2$.
-These plots indicate that the AMP algorithm is better than LP when the sampling ratio $\delta$ is small and defective probability $\pi$ is large.